USEPA/CMAQ/DOCS/Release_Notes/v5.3/Add_create_omi_tool.md

 A tool has been added to the PREP subdirectory that creates the OMI input file describing total ozone column density.
 The file supports the CMAQ model's in-line calculation of photolysis rates.
 The tool also creates IOAPI files for visualizing observations and the OMI file's data.
+Please check the [README](../../../PREP/create_omi/README.md) file for create_omi for more information.

 ## Significance and Impact